-I’ve always loved history and I’ve always loved reading.
-I can’t remember how old I was when I first crept into my grandparents’ front room and secretly “borrowed” a volume from the treasure trove in the mahogany bookcase.
-But I do still remember the wonder of visiting other times, of living other lives, as I turned those pages.
-I grew up on a farm, quite isolated in those days, so I saw few other children.
+I must have been very young when I first crept into my grandparents’ front room and secretly borrowed a volume from the mahogany bookcase.
+I grew up on an isolated farm and I saw few other children.
 But I wasn’t really lonely.
-Characters from the books I read became my friends and I used to make up all sorts of stories about the adventures I shared with them.
+Characters from the books I read became my friends and I used to make up stories about the adventures I shared with them.
 I’ve been reading ever since.

 An inspirational teacher at my first school fostered and encouraged my passion for reading and introduced me to history.
 A career in the Civil Service, where I wrote carefully crafted policy briefings and speeches for Ministers, followed.
 But my passion for the past has never faded and in retirement I give it full rein.
 My own historical novel, A Woman of Noble Wit, now has a special place in the mahogany bookcase.
 It will soon be joined by the extraordinary story of another woman who spent much of her life in Elizabethan Devon.